RangerMauve/blog.mauve.moe/posts/prolly-tree-analysis.md

 ## How they work

 Prolly Trees, invented by Aaron Boodman [^3] and used in the Noms database, are a type of Merkle Tree [^4] used to store ordered sets.
-It has similarities to B+ Trees in that the set of values is split among "leaf nodes" in a tree, with the main difference beening that where a leaf node starts and ends (the chunk boundry) being determined by randomness from a cryptographic hash function.
+It has similarities to B+ Trees [^5] in that the set of values is split among "leaf nodes" in a tree, with the main difference beening that where a leaf node starts and ends (the chunk boundry) being determined by randomness from a cryptographic hash function.
 The benefit of this approach is that the shape of the tree is independant of the order in which keys were added to it.
 Random read/write operations are O(log<sub>k</sub>n) where `k` is the average chunk size.

 To determine these boundaries, the individual entries are hashed and then the resulting value is inspected to see how many `0` bits exist at the end.
-If there are enough consecutive `0` bits, then there must be a "chunk boundary", and any subsequent entries should be added to a new leaf node.
-Assuming a uniform distribution in the hash function's output, this allows to determine the probability that en entry has a certain number of bits.
+If there are enough consecutive `0` bits, then there must be a "chunk boundry", and any subsequent entries should be added to a new leaf node.
+Assuming a uniform distribution in the hash function's output (which is true for cryptographically viable hash functions like the default in IPLD Prolly Trees [^15] - sha2-256), this allows one to determine the probability that an entry causes a chunk boundry given the number of bits used using the formula ½<sup>bits</sup>.
 One can then configure the number of `0` bits your application desires called the Chunking Factor.
+The larger your chunking factor, the larger your chunks will be.

-There are other variations on how to calculate the hash (such as using a rolling hash), but this is the general approach.
+There are other variations on how to calculate the hash with different tradeoffs.
+A Rolling Hash [^16] (such as in Noms) can be used to help guard against malicious items being inserted that force chunk boundries and speed up hashing of the raw data, with the tradeoff that updating a chunk requires re-calcuating this rolling hash.
+This can be useful if your data is already stored in a binary file format which you are traversing as you build the prolly tree.

 ## Merging and Diffing